-Moving your passwords from LastPass to Keeper Security is simple and secure with this straightforward guide.
-All information stored in LastPass, including passwords, folders, subfolders, notes and accounts can be migrated to Keeper with just a few clicks!
+Moving your passwords from LastPass to Keeperis simple and secure with our straightforward guide.
+All information stored in LastPass, including passwords, folders, subfolders, notes and accounts, can be migrated to Keeper with just a few clicks.

 How Safe is LastPass?

 LastPass recently reported it suffered another security breachon November 30, 2022.
 LastPass’s most recent security incident was determined to be caused by an unauthorized party that obtained information from another security incident that happened in August of 2022.

 Log into your account and follow the path: Settings > Import > LastPass

 Instead of using the LastPass automated transfer option, click on Import CSV, located in the top right-hand corner